Learning how to create a successful email marketing campaign is one of the best ways to connect with your customers and promote your business.

 - If you are working with a big list and have not previously launched campaigns – consider using subdomains.
 It limits the risk of spam flags and blacklisting.

 You will need to use one of the email marketing tools.
-There is plenty of email service providers that you can use – they are referred to as Autoresponders.
+There are plenty of email service providers that you can use – referred to as Autoresponders Tailwind being one of them!

 3. Who is your client?